tommeagher/Carboy/readme.md

 #Carboy

-Carboy, a sister of the <a href="https://github.com/tommeagher/alva">Alva ideablog</a>, is a nanoblog application built using the Flask Python microframework.
+Carboy, a sister of the [Alva ideablog](https://github.com/tommeagher/alva), is a nanoblog application built using the Flask Python framework.
 Because who really needs another Tumblr?

-It is customized, but based on the basic flaskr tutorial (http://flask.pocoo.org/docs/tutorial/introduction/), styled using Twitter's Bootstrap CSS framework (http://twitter.github.com/bootstrap/).
+It is highly customized, but was originally based on the basic [flaskr tutorial](http://flask.pocoo.org/docs/tutorial/introduction/), styled using Twitter's [Bootstrap](http://twitter.github.com/bootstrap/) CSS framework.

 What have I added?
 * Permalinks for each post
-* The ability to edit any post
-* The ability to delete any post
+* A fully functional admin using Flask-Peewee
+* A secure auth system, with password hashing, using Flask-Peewee
+* Database persistence using PostgreSQL
+* Interaction with the database using the Peewee ORM instead of straight SQL
+* Easy hosting for the application Heroku

-The development of this application is ongoing, but you can see the alpha version deployed at http://carboy.tommeagher.com/
+The development of this application is ongoing, but you can see a live version deployed at http://carboy.tommeagher.com/

-The current alpha version is .5.
+The current alpha version is 0.6.0.